Youngstown State Penguins baseball

 The Youngstown State Penguins baseball team is a varsity intercollegiate athletic team of Youngstown State University in Youngstown, Ohio, United States.
-The team is a member of the Horizon League, which is part of the National Collegiate Athletic Association's Division I. The team plays its home games at Eastwood Field in Niles, Ohio.
+The team is a member of the Horizon League, which is part of the National Collegiate Athletic Association's Division I. The team plays its home games at 7 17 Credit Union Field at Eastwood in Niles, Ohio.
 The Penguins are coached by Trevor Charpie.